-- "startup_message": message sent by a frontend/client process to start a new PostgreSQL connection - "password_message": if password output for PGSQL is enabled in suricata.yaml, carries the password sent during Authentication phase - "simple_query": issued SQL command during simple query subprotocol.
-PostgreSQL identifies specific sets of commands that change the set of expected messages to be exchanged as subprotocols. - "message": frontend responses which do not have meaningful payloads are logged like this, where the field value is the message type
+- "startup_message": message sent to start a new PostgreSQL connection - "password_message": if password output for PGSQL is enabled in suricata.yaml, carries the password sent during Authentication phase - "simple_query": issued SQL command during simple query subprotocol.
+PostgreSQL identifies specific sets of commands that change the set of expected messages to be exchanged as subprotocols. - "message": "cancel_request": sent after a query, when the frontend attempts to cancel said query.
+This message is sent over a different port, thus bring shown as a different flow.
+It has no direct answer from the backend, but if successful will lead to an ErrorResponse in the transaction where the query was sent. - "message": requests which do not have meaningful payloads are logged like this, where the field value is the message type